wintercms/wn-mall-plugin/docs/development/integration.md

 Data retention via [OFFLINE.GDPR](https://github.com/OFFLINE-GmbH/oc-gdpr-plugin) for Orders, Customer accounts and abandoned Carts is available out of the box and can be configured via the plugin's backend settings page.

-## RainLab.Translate
+## Winter.Translate

-Support for [RainLab.Translate](https://github.com/rainlab/translate-plugin) is available out of the box.
+Support for [Winter.Translate](https://github.com/rainlab/translate-plugin) is available out of the box.
 All shop data can be translated via the backend form widgets.

-## RainLab.Sitemap
+## Winter.Sitemap

-To publish all of your shop data to a [RainLab.Sitemap](https://github.com/rainlab/sitemap-plugin) generated sitemap simply add the three items `All shop categories`, `All shop products` and `All shop variants` to your configuration.
+To publish all of your shop data to a [Winter.Sitemap](https://github.com/rainlab/sitemap-plugin) generated sitemap simply add the three items `All shop categories`, `All shop products` and `All shop variants` to your configuration.

-## RainLab.Location
+## Winter.Location

-Support for [RainLab.Location](https://github.com/rainlab/location-plugin) is available out of the box.
+Support for [Winter.Location](https://github.com/rainlab/location-plugin) is available out of the box.
 Locations to be available in the shop can be configured via the plugin's backend settings page.